ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: trigger_source

     Controls which trigger source the signal generator uses.
     After you call the :py:meth:`nifgen.Session._initiate_generation` function, the signal generator waits for the trigger that you specify in the triggerSource parameter.
-After the signal generator receives a trigger, it produces the number of cycles that you specify in the :py:data:`nifgen.Session.cycle_count` attribute.
+After the signal generator receives a trigger, it produces the number of cycles that you specify in the :py:data:`nifgen.Session.CYCLE_COUNT` attribute.
     This attribute is also the source for the trigger in the other trigger modes as specified by the :py:data:`nifgen.Session.trigger_mode` attribute.

+    .. note:: One or more of the referenced attributes are not in the Python API for this driver.

     The following table lists the characteristics of this property.